Killingworth

 Killingworth is a town in North Tyneside, Tyne and Wear, England, within the historic county of Northumberland.

 Killingworth was built as a new town in the 1960s, next to Killingworth Village, which existed for centuries before the new town was built.
 Other nearby villages include Forest Hall, West Moor and Backworth.

-Killingworth has bus links to the rest of Tyne and Wear.
-The town is not on the Tyne and Wear Metro network; its nearest stations are Palmersville and Benton.
+Killingworth is linked to the rest of Tyne and Wear by bus routes.
+The town is not on the Tyne and Wear Metro network; its nearest Metro stations are Palmersville and Benton.

 The town of Killingworth in Australia is named after the British original because of its extensive coal mines.